 Comment 5: What exactly are the relatedness cues that are posited as being activated by making JOLs and thus strengthened by relatedness processing?
 How can these cues explain why backward pairs showed reactivity, too?

 Response: When completing JOL tasks, participants use many cues about the conditions of their learning (extrinsic cues) and the inherent properties of the stimuli (intrinsic cues) to inform their judgments (see Koriat, 1997).
 Relatedness cues refer to a specific type of intrinsic cue that is unique to cue-target word pairs.
-For example, participants inherently know that the pair cat-dog is more semantically related than the pair cat-door, and as a result, will assign the former a pair higher JOL rating than the latter.
-Soderstrom et al. (2015) suggested that related pairs show positive reactivity because these cues become strengthened when participants are required to make JOLs at encoding.
+In our experiments, the related pairs share semantic relations, which are strengthened when making JOLs and frequency judgments.
+Soderstrom et al. (2015) suggested that related pairs show positive reactivity because these semantic cues become strengthened when participants are required to make JOLs/frequency judgments at encoding.
 Unrelated pairs, however, lack these cues.
-Thus, the requirement to make JOLs only benefits related word pairs.
+Thus, providing JOLs or frequency judgments only benefits related word pairs.

-Regarding backward pairs, these intrinsic relatedness cues are still present at encoding, even though the target item does not readily converge on the cue at retrieval (i.e., both words are thematically related, yet the target is not a common response to the cue).
+Regarding backward pairs, these intrinsic relatedness cues are still present at encoding, even though the target item does not readily converge on the cue at retrieval (i.e., both words are semantically related, the target is just not a common response to the cue).
 Thus, it is likely that cue-strengthening also results in participants engaging in a relational encoding process at study, leading to a memorial benefit for related pairs, regardless of pair direction.
 We have clarified our backward pair predictions on pgs.
 16-17 to align more closely with this account.

 Comment 6: P. 28 line 5: What does strategically mean in the claim that “relational encoding is applied strategically”?
 Does this mean selectively for related pairs only?
 Does strategically imply a that JOLs cause conscious, volitional shift in encoding strategy?
 If so, wouldn’t the hypothesis be that relational processing would be less likely to occur as a result of pure lists for JOLs?
 Couldn’t it be that relational encoding is applied to all pairs but because there is no strong connection between unrelated pairs, such relational encoding offers little memorial benefit?

-Response: By strategic, we are suggesting that when participants engage in these judgments, they are choosing to attend to the semantic dimensions at study via relational encoding.
-Because relatedness is a highly salient cue that is processed automatically (see Hutchison, 2003), we suggest that JOL tasks selectively encourages participants to engage in relational encoding, but only when pairs are related (see our response to Comment 4).
+Response: By strategic, we are suggesting that when participants engage in these judgments, they are choosing to process semantic dimensions at study via relational encoding.
+Because relatedness is a highly salient cue (see Hutchison, 2003), we suggest that JOL tasks selectively encourages participants to engage in relational encoding, but only when pairs are related, with obvious semantic associations (see our response to Comment 4).

 Regarding your final point, it is likely that any relational encoding on related pairs is not occurring on unrelated pairs.
-For example, Maxwell and Huff (2022) compared reactivity to a direct relational encoding task in which participants were explicitly instructed to relate study pairs together, regardless of relatedness.
-Overall, JOLs produced the standard reactivity pattern (positive reactivity for related pairs, no reactivity for unrelated pairs), but critically, the relational encoding task produced similar memorial benefits on related pairs while also extending this benefit to unrelated pairs.
-Thus, if making JOLs resulted in participants applying globally encoding across pair types, a memorial benefit would be expected to occur on both related and unrelated pairs.
-However, JOLs have routinely been shown to produce a benefit on related, but not unrelated, pairs.
+For example, Maxwell and Huff (2022) compared reactivity to a explicit relational encoding task in which participants were instructed to relate study pairs together, for all pair types.
+Overall, JOLs produced the standard reactivity pattern (positive reactivity for related pairs, no reactivity for unrelated pairs), but critically, the relational encoding task improved memory for related and unrelated pair types.
+Thus, if making JOLs resulted in participants applying globally encoding across pair types (i.e., relational encoding is NOT applied strategically), a memory benefit would be expected to occur for all pair types.
+However, JOLs have consistently been shown to produce a benefit on related, but not unrelated, pairs.